Feinstein fights to deny Democratic rival official party nod

 A party endorsement would be a desperately needed boost to his campaign and an embarrassment to Feinstein.

-She made the case against endorsement to party leaders in letters and emails and deployed her political allies to do the same.
-Among them are Planned Parenthood of California chief executive Crystal Strait, labor icon Dolores Huerta and former state party Chairman John Burton.
+She made the case against endorsement to party leaders through letters and emails featuring political allies including Planned Parenthood of California chief executive Crystal Strait, labor icon Dolores Huerta and former state party Chairman John Burton.

-Six first-time Democratic candidates seeking to flip Republican-held U.S. House seats critical to the party's hopes of taking back Congress also implored delegates not to weigh in.
+Six Democratic candidates seeking to flip Republican-held U.S. House seats critical to the party's hopes of taking back Congress also implored delegates not to weigh in.
+Feinstein and fellow California U.S. Sen. Kamala Harris hosted a fundraiser Wednesday night in Washington for those six candidates and two others.

 "A divisive party endorsement for U.S. Senate would hurt all down ballot candidates and our ability to turn out Democrats we desperately need to vote in November," their letter warned.
 "We urge you to vote no endorsement and let the respective campaigns make their own case to voters for the general election."